jeettamang/Basic-JavaScript/README.md

 # Basic-JavaScript
+This is my first Repositary.
 <br>
-This is my first Repositary
 Author-Jeet Tamang